The Palin money shot

 Tortoise #1 of our trip.
 It is believed they bring health to the families who own them, although it hasnt been to healthy for Morocco's tortoise population.

-by now) and off we went to continue our difficult introduction to the city outside.
+off we went to continue our difficult introduction to the city outside.
 That evening it rained, kids swore at us, taxi drivers got lost (again) then we got lost so had to pay menacingly ugly kids to help us find our way (again).
 It rained some more and we generally wished we had stayed in Fes......the only advantage was that getting hold of a beer (to calm the nerves) proved to be a whole lot easier....and after sinking a few we headed off to bed feeling a little pissedand travel worn but hopeful for the following day.

 It’s easy to compare two places when visited one after another; it’s also easy to judge one against another, but after waking up to sunshine Marrakesh seemed a much more welcoming place.
 OK the ancient untouched feel of Fes isn’t apparent in most of Marrakesh and cars replace donkeys, sneers replace smiles (most of the time), thousands of satellite dishes, like sunflowers pointing towards the sun, dominate the roof terraces and the wind is more hand dryer than hairdryer.
-But it’s as equally fascinating a place and after getting our bearings, we clearly started to exude much more certainty
+But it’s as equally fascinating a place and after getting our bearings, we clearly started to exude much more certainty and confidence and

 Reflections of Fes